Running Apps from Python

 click here.

-To import an application into your Python script, add the following:
+To load an application into your Python script, add the following:

 import biolib

-To run an application, pass a number of arguments the .cli()
+To run an application call the function .cli()

 with the --help